yosemitebandit/openbts-python/readme.md

 password: mhm
 ```

-bump the versions in `setup.py` and in this file, then run:
+bump the versions in `setup.py` and in the readme, then run:

 ```shell
 $ git tag 0.0.1 -m 'openbts-python v0.0.1'